There Will Be Superlatives: Trump Is About To Make History, No Matter What Happens

 One distinction Trump does not want is to be the first president ever defeated by a former vice president.
 Nor does he wish to join the small and unhappy club of presidents who were turned out of office by the voters.
 That collection includes Jimmy Carter, who lost decisively to Reagan in 1980.
 Carter is still alive at 96 and has made no secret of his eagerness to welcome Trump to this particular club.

 Biden stands to set several records of his own if he manages to reach a majority in the Electoral College.
 He would beat Trump's record as the oldest president ever to take the oath of office — and beat it by eight years.
-He would be the first president from Delaware, and the first to have had so long a career in the Senate (1973-2009).
+He would be the first president from Delaware and the first to have had so long a career in the Senate (1973 to 2009).

-He would be the first former vice president to defeat an incumbent president, and the first Democratic vice president to come back and win the Oval Office without succeeding the president he had served.
-(The Republican Nixon did that in 1968, eight years after he had been vice president for Eisenhower.)
+He would be the first former vice president to defeat an incumbent president and the first Democratic vice president to come back and win the Oval Office without succeeding the president he had served.
+(The Republican Nixon did that in 1968, eight years after he had been vice president for Dwight Eisenhower.)

 Biden might also be the first person elected after calling an incumbent "the worst president America has ever had" or "the worst possible standard-bearer for democracy."
 But then his forays into insult superlatives simply emulate the master, as Trump has labeled Biden "the worst candidate in the history of presidential politics."
 Trump sometimes adds that if he loses to such a loser as Biden, he himself may have to leave the country in embarrassment.

-So it's been that kind of campaign.
+So it has been that kind of campaign.
 And in its closing hours, or in days or weeks of post-election wrangling, we can expect a torrent of such abuse.
 But when it is over, we will no doubt be assured it has been a milestone, a watershed and a turning point in history like no other.
 It may be the greatest comeback, or the biggest hoax, or the worst scandal in the history of politics.

 And most Americans will have already decided how to react to those claims well before they are made.